morgixin/morgixin/README.md

 <h2>👾 Hi!</h2>
+I'm Ana, a passionate developer dedicated to bringing ideas to life.
-I'm a frontend and game dev and Computer Science student at Universidade Federal Fluminense.
+Also a Computer Science student at Universidade Federal Fluminense.